allenjromano/dh1-2019/README.md

 [Tools for Presenting R data and visualizations](presentationTools)

-[Humanities Data](https://github.com/allenjromano/humanitiesdata): Course textbook (in progress) with additional material for the course.
+[Humanities Data](https://github.com/allenjromano/humanitiesdata): Course textbook (in progress and very much only starting) with additional material for the course.

 [Example Code](https://github.com/allenjromano/dh1-2019-git)